Alfred García: 2021: 1997

 After a year-long hiatus, on 15 January 2021, García released "Los Espabilados", which served both as the first single from his upcoming studio album and the theme song for the Movistar+ series Alive and Kicking.
 Follow-up singles "Praia dos Moinhos" y "Toro de Cristal" were also included in the studio album 1997, released on 29 October 2021.
 The album debuted at number 5 on the Spanish Albums Chart.

 2022–2023: Benidorm Fest and Tu cara me suena

 In September 2022, García was announced as part of the cast of the tenth season of reality television series Tu cara me suena.

 In October 2022, García was selected to participate in the second edition of Benidorm Fest, the song festival organised to determine 's entry for the Eurovision Song Contest, with the song "Desde que tú estás".
 He finished in fifth place in the second semi-final, one position short of advancing to the national final.

 In June 2023, García won Tu cara me suena with his performance of Michael Jackson's Billie Jean.
 He donated the proceeds to Heal Los Angeles Foundation.

 2025: T'estimo es te quiero

-In May 2025 he released new album "T'estimo es te quiero".
-This album is collaboration of the catalan and spanish language, which representation two of identity but one musician artist Alfred Garcia.
-T'estimo es te quiero which means "I love you is I love you" is not only title of album but it is a confession – and not just a declaration of love – but a musical journey full of intention.
+In May 2025 García released his third studio album "T'estimo es te quiero", an album in both Spanish and Catalan.